There are a number of signs that your job interview went badly or you didn’t get the job after an interview, and also some signs it went well.

 Of course, it could also be a good sign and an indication that they’re excited about a piece of experience and want to hear more.

-Here’s an example of when multiple interview questions about a topic is a good thing:
+Here’s an example of when being asked multiple interview questions about one topic is a good thing:

 Imagine that they ask a few interview questions about your most recent job, and you say you led a team of five people.